Over the past three years, we've spent $8.5 million to increase the resilience of the Rangitata and Waitaki Rivers, after significant flooding damage.

 A number of vital flood protection structures in waterways across the region have been remediated, enabling improved fish passage.

-We've transformed the Ashley River/Rakahuri from a river choked with weeds, to one which is safer and more resilient, thanks to central government funding.
+We've transformed Rakahuri Ashley River from a river choked with weeds, to one which is safer and more resilient, thanks to central government funding.

 Taking a collaborative approach to weed management is ensuring the best outcome for the Rangitata River.